Cronenworth, Paddack help Padres beat Dodgers 5-4 - WHIZ News

 Reigning NL MVP Cody Bellinger homered off Kirby Yates leading off the ninth before the closer struck out three batters for his first save this year.
 Yates led the majors with 41 saves last season.

 It was the first meeting of the year between the seven-time defending NL West champion Dodgers and the Padres, who think they’re built for success in the pandemic-shortened 60-game season.
-The Dodgers went 13-6 against the Padres last year.
+Los Angeles went 13-6 against San Diego last year.

+“This is a very talented offensive club,” Roberts said about the Padres.
+“They’re playing well, they’ve got a lot of confidence, so this was no surprise.”

 Joc Pederson homered to left-center on Paddack’s first pitch, his first of the season and his 21st career leadoff homer.